tesorrells/RF-Drone-Detection/Experiment_Outline.md

 We are primarily interested in the 2.4 Ghz frequency range.
 If time allows, we would also like to collect data in the 900 Mhz and 5.8 Ghz ranges.

+*We would like to record this data with a couple different antenna's, but definitely need to ensure use at least one directional and one omni-directional*

 # Experiment Plan 1
 RF Detection